About The Show

 In 1993, with advice from the long established Quinte Arts Council and seed money from the Community Development Corporation, the inaugural AITC Volunteer Committee (Paul Adams, June Boddington, Bob Hintz and Estelle Klein) set about planning the first show.

 It was held in the lovely heritage space above the Picton Old Town Hall and for the next 18 years the space was converted annually into a fine art gallery displaying the best work of County artists.
-In 2012, the exhibition moved to its new home, a much larger gallery space above Books and Company on Picton’s Main Street where it stayed for six years.
+In 2012, the exhibition moved to a new home, a much larger gallery space above Books and Company on Picton’s Main Street where it stayed for six years.
 For 2018, the exhibition will be held in The Armoury, centrally located on Main Street beside the Picton Public Library..

 In the show’s early years, only two-dimensional pieces (mainly paintings in oil and watercolour) were eligible for entry.
 Since then, the event has expanded to include art from an impressive range of media, including paintings in encaustic, oil, watercolour and acrylic; and works in glass, fibre, ceramics, pottery, mixed media, photography, wood, fabric art, sculpture and jewellery.